kubernetes/minikube/docs/http_proxy.md

 minikube requires access to the internet via HTTP, HTTPS, and DNS protocols.
 If a HTTP proxy is required to access the internet, you may need to pass the proxy connection information to both minikube and Docker using environment variables:

-* HTTP_PROXY - The URL to your HTTP proxy
+* `HTTP_PROXY` - The URL to your HTTP proxy
-* HTTPS_PROXY - The URL to your HTTPS proxy
+* `HTTPS_PROXY` - The URL to your HTTPS proxy
-* NO_PROXY - A comma-separated list of hosts which should not go through the proxy.
+* `NO_PROXY` - A comma-separated list of hosts which should not go through the proxy.

 The NO_PROXY variable here is important: Without setting it, minikube may not be able to access resources within the VM. minikube has two important ranges of internal IP's:

-* 192.168.0.0/12: Used by the minikube VM.
+* *192.168.99.1/24*: Used by the minikube VM.
 Configurable for some hypervisors via `--host-only-cidr`
-* 10.96.0.0/12: Used by service cluster IP's.
+* *10.96.0.0/12*: Used by service cluster IP's.
 Configurable via  `--service-cluster-ip-range`

 ## Example Usage